bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 The basic concept of the .NET MongoDB driver is to map every document to a .NET object.
 This is also called _ODM (Object Document Mapping)_.
 ODM is the equivalent of ORM in the NoSQL database world.

 !!! warning ""Raw" json"
     In other languages ​​and platforms, MongoDB drivers do not always map to objects.
-Sample code found on the Internet often show communication via "raw" JSON documents.
+Sample codes found on the Internet often show communication via "raw" JSON documents.
 Let's try to avoid this, as we learned in ORM, that object-oriented mapping is more convenient and secure.

 In the previous example, a document of the type "BsonDocument" is used. `BsonDocument` is a generic document representation in which we can store key-value pairs.
-It is uncomfortable and unsafe to use, thus we usually do try to avoid it.
+It is uncomfortable and unsafe to use; thus we usually do try to avoid it.
 See the suggested solution soon.

-You can run instance on the variable representing the collection, such as inserting a document and then listing the contents of the collection.
+You can run queries on the variable representing the collection, such as inserting a document and then listing the contents of the collection.
 The collection will be created automatically the first time you use it, so you don't have to define it.

 ```csharp
 collection.InsertOne(new BsonDocument()